-All research at Central operates within the framework set down in the School’s Research Conduct and Ethics Handbook, updated in 2016, and available to the right.
+All research at Central operates within the framework set down in the School’s Research Conduct and Ethics Handbook, updated in 2016, (and available on the right hand side of this page).
 Key aspects of this code of conduct can be summarised as follows.

 Staff are regularly updated on good research practice.